glasgowm148/ergonaut-handbook/Ergo/Overview.md

 Ergo is designed and implemented by a team of experienced developers and researchers who hold publications and PhDs in cryptography, compiler theory, blockchain technology, and cryptographic e-cash.
 The team also has a solid background in core development with such cryptocurrencies and blockchain frameworks as Nxt, Scorex and Waves.

-Long‐term survivability and self‐amenability are what give Ergo its resiliency.
+Long‐term survivability and self‐amendability are what give Ergo its resiliency.
 Constant and stable community-driven growth: there was no ICO / VC support and **no pre-mine**.